awsdocs/amazon-dynamodb-developer-guide/doc_source/kds_gettingstarted.md

 ------

-To learn more about how to build consumers and connect your Kinesis data stream to other AWS services, see [Reading Data from Amazon Kinesis Data Streams](https://docs.aws.amazon.com/streams/latest/dev/building-consumers.html), in the Amazon Kinesis Data Streams Developer Guide\.
+To learn more about how to build consumers and connect your Kinesis data stream to other AWS services, see [Reading Data from Amazon Kinesis Data Streams](https://docs.aws.amazon.com/streams/latest/dev/building-consumers.html) in the *Amazon Kinesis Data Streams Developer Guide*\.